BSidesSF/bsidessf.github.io/privacy.md

 * IP address

-BSidesSF’s providers will use this information to validate your donation and send you a receipt.
+BSidesSF's providers will use this information to validate your donation and send you a receipt.
 BSidesSF will use your name and email address to thank you for the donation and to provide you information about future events or donation opportunities.
 You may unsubscribe from future emails at any time by clicking the unsubscribe link in any non-transactional email or by emailing info[@]bsidessf.org.

+## Mailing List

+BSidesSF provides the following information to Mailchimp in order to send non-transactional emails (i.e. newsletters and information about future events):

+* Name

+* Email address

+* Past conferences attended

+You may unsubscribe from these emails at any time by clicking on the unsubscribe link included at the bottom of each email or by emailing info[@]bsidessf.org.

 ## Tracking

 "[Do Not Track](http://donottrack.us/)" is a privacy preference you can set in your browser if you do not want online services to collect and share certain kinds of information about your online activity from third party tracking services.
 We do not track your online browsing activity on other online services over time, and we do not permit third-party services to track your activity on our site beyond our basic Google Analytics tracking, which you may opt out of [here](https://tools.google.com/dlpage/gaoptout).
 Because we do not share this kind of data with third party services or permit this kind of third party data collection on the Site for any of our users, and we do not track our users on third-party websites ourselves, we do not need to respond differently to an individual browser's Do Not Track setting.

-If you are interested in turning on your browser’s privacy and Do Not Track settings, the [Do Not Track](http://donottrack.us/) website has browser-specific instructions.
+If you are interested in turning on your browser's privacy and Do Not Track settings, the [Do Not Track](http://donottrack.us/) website has browser-specific instructions.

-## Volunteer Registration - CERVIS Technologies
+## Volunteer Registration - Calendly

-BSidesSF via its provider CERVIS Technologies collects the following information from volunteers:
+BSidesSF via its provider Calendly collects the following information from volunteers:

 * Name